The Beara Peninsula: My Favourite Drive in the Southwest

 Castletownbere is a true working fishing town with a port full of large fishing trawlers that bounce along the wild Atlantic waters so we can have some fish and chips.
 My family were fisherman in just the last generation so I know that hardworking and brave people work these boats.
 When I walk alongside the boats, I'm thankful that I get to tap at a keyboard with soft hands for a living.

 MacCarthy's Bar in town was made famous by a book of the same name, written by the sadly passed Pete MacCarthy.
 It's very funny and worth reading before you come to Ireland.
+Get a copy here.

 Bere Island

 Bere Island is a 15 minute ferry ride over from Castletownbere.
-You should stay the night on the island and become the 201st resident of the island, even if only for one night.
+You could stay the night on the island and become the 201st resident of the island, even if only for one night.
 The 7.5km trail around the island has beautiful views over Bantry Bay, the Beara and Sheep’s Head Peninsulas, as well as the Ardnakinna Lighthouse.

 Dzogchen Beara